-In 2009, long-serving UC Board of Trustees member Buck Niehoff approached UC Journalism program Director Jon Hughes and me, Assistant Director Elissa Sonnenberg, with the seed of an idea.
+In 2009, long-serving UC Board of Trustees member Buck Niehoff approached then UC Journalism Program Director Jon Hughes and me, Educator Associate Professor Elissa Yancey, with the seed of an idea.
 Did we know, he asked, that Cincinnati was home to the world’s first completely automated stock exchange?
 That, in fact, the Cincinnati Stock Exchange made financial history through its innovative use of computers and telecommunications technology during a time when Wall Street brokers strongly disagreed with the development of a decentralized market system?

 We didn’t know then, but were soon to discover details of Cincinnati history stored safely in more than 100 boxes at the Cincinnati Historical Society Library.
-The CSE’s archives had been donated to the library when operations moved to Chicago in the mid-1990s.
+The CSE’s archives had been donated to the library when its operations moved to Chicago in the mid-1990s.
 Everything from CSE board meeting minutes to press clips to Congressional testimony resided in box after box of history.
-Images of Cincinnati business pioneers mixed with documents showing the early years of deregulation of stock markets.
+Images of Cincinnati business pioneers mixed with documents offering a glimpse into the early years of stock market deregulation.

 Students learned the ins and outs of primary research at the Cincinnati Historical Society Library at Union Terminal.
 They sifted through boxes, created works-in-progress web pages and searched for expert sources who could enlighten their reading and put the CSE in context, from its beginnings in the late 1800s, until the end of the 20th century.